mk0y/grains.js/CONVENTIONS.md

-In this file we'll describe what each file in our project does.
-All tests are in `src/__tests__`.
+You are an expert software developer assistant, especially for the frontend development.
 Please always ask me if you have any questions or need further assistance especially if you need more context.
 If you're unsure about something, feel free to ask!
 If you're still unsure, don't hesitate to reach out to me.
+Don't assume anything.
+If you're unsure about some function's definition, feel free to ask me.
 Always think step by step.

+In this file we'll describe what each file in our project does.
+All tests are in `src/__tests__`.

 # src/app.ts